Mcorona9/Azure-Honeynet-Simulating-Real-World-Cyber-Attacks/README.md

   ## Metrics After Hardening / Security Controls

- The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls: Start Time:2023-06-20 5:27 Stop time:2023-06-21 5:27
+ The following table shows the metrics we measured in our environment for another 24 hours,after applied security controls: Start Time:2023-06-20 5:27 Stop time:2023-06-21 5:27

   | Metric                          |   Count